Skip to content

 How will the project be delivered?

-We have identified several key collaborators across Integrated Care Systems in England, who will undertake local recruitment of teams, facilitate communication, and support practical aspects of the project locally, such as stakeholder mapping.
+We have identified several key collaborators across Integrated Care Systems in England, who will undertake local recruitment of teams, facilitate communication, and support practical aspects of the project locally, such as stakeholder and process mapping.
 The team at CSH will work closely with care home, general practice and pharmacy teams to:

 • Map the medicines pathway across the interface from order through to disposal.